zspitzer/lucee-cfml-resource-provider/README.md

 Currently up and running, now in a BETA state, see `test.cfm`.

+It's not currently doing anything with scopes, it's just a single static scope like the `ram://` resources, but in cfml!

+You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time.

+### Performance

 You can benchmark against the built in `ram://` VFS drive by calling `test.cfm?scheme=ram`

-**this cfml resource provider is actually faster, despite the `onMissingMethod` overhead with debug logging disabled**
+this cfml resource provider is **quite close in performance to the built in ram drive**.

-It's not currently doing anything with scopes, it's just a single static scope like the `ram://` resources, but in cfml!
+Ram drives return more metadata to DirectoryList to that makes the `test.cfm` slower, you can disable the dumps in `test.cfm`

-At the moment, I am using `onMissingMethod` to see just which methods need to be supported for a bare bones resource provider
+At the moment, I am using `onMissingMethod` to see just which methods need to be supported for a bare bones resource provider, which is lots of overhead

 All the resource provider calls are logged out to `application.log` for debugging, there is a `variables.debug=boolean` in the various cfcs

-You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time.

 ### Todo